brianbronzini/brianbronzini/README.md

     </div>
     <div align="left">
       <h3>Why I love freeCodeCamp</h3>
-      <p>First, I have to admit that I have become a strong advocate for free educational resources over the past year, and freeCodeCamp is simply that.
+      <p>By now, I have to admit that I have become a strong advocate for free educational resources over the past year, and freeCodeCamp is simply that.
 I discovered freeCodeCamp through my initial research for high-quality resources and prior to my involvement with The Odin Project.
 The way in which the curriculum is presented allows for very thorough hands-on practice in specific development areas.
 Following my journey with The Odin Project, I decided to use freeCodeCamp's <i><a href="https://www.freecodecamp.org/learn/2022/responsive-web-design/">Responsive Web Design</a></i> and <i><a href="https://www.freecodecamp.org/learn/back-end-development-and-apis/">Back End Development and APIs</a></i> certification courses to reinforce my knowlege of important concepts to remember as a Full-Stack Web Developer.</p>
     </div>
     <div align="left">
       <h3>Next Steps</h3>